linkedin/DuaLip/docs/demo/moo.rst

 #.
 The constraint vector :math:`b` is :math:`\\(c_1, -c_2, c_3)`.
 #.
 The objective vector :math:`c` is vectorized version of :math:`c_{ik}`.

-By changing the maximization to a minimization problem, this now become the standard LP format:
+By changing the maximization to a minimization problem, this now becomes the standard LP format:

 .. math::
   \begin{array}{ll}